-The Centers for Disease Control and Prevention recommends that everyone 6 months old and older should get a flu vaccine.
-The vaccine is especially important for people who are at higher risk of problems from the flu, including:1
+The U.S. Centers for Disease Control and Prevention recommends that everyone 6 months old and older should get a flu vaccine.
+The vaccine is especially important for people who are at higher risk of problems from the flu, including:

-The flu vaccine is also recommended for health care workers and anyone who lives or works with a person who is at higher risk of problems from the flu.
-Your doctor can help you decide if the flu vaccine is a good choice for you.
+The flu vaccine is also important for health care workers and anyone who lives or works with a person who is at higher risk of problems from the flu.

 The vaccine usually prevents most cases of the flu.
 But even if you do get the flu after you've had the vaccine, your symptoms will be milder and you'll have less chance of problems from the flu.
 You cannot get the flu from the flu vaccine.

 Frequently Asked Questions